jonsaldivar/GAME2338/reviews/reviewone.md

 ### Rating

-- X amount of swords out of 10 maximum
+- X amount of :hocho: (Knifes) out of 10 maximum
-- 7 Swords out of 10 :hocho:
+- 7 :hocho: out of 10 :hocho:

 ## Summary